dnordstrom/migraine/README.md

 schemas as Hashes.
 Right now there is only a method for MySQL.

 Please feel free to add methods for other adapters as well.
-You can do this by forking Migraine and `lib/migraine/schema_generator.rb` and add a new method.
+You can do this by forking Migraine, editing `lib/migraine/schema_generator.rb` and add a new method.
 The file is commented with further instructions.